-The Philadelphia School of Psychoanalysis was formed in 1971 with the encouragement of Dr. Hyman Spotnitz and other experienced senior analysts.
-It was founded as a sister organization of the Manhattan Center for Advanced Psychoanalytic Studies.
-Classes were initially held at the Combs College of Music in Germantown.
+The Philadelphia School of Psychoanalysis was formed in 1971 with the encouragement of Dr. Hyman Spotnitz and others.
+It was founded as a sister organization of the Manhattan Center for Advanced Psychoanalytic Studies (now Center For Modern Psychoanalytic Studies).
+Classes were initially held at the Combs College of Music in the Germantown neighborhood of Philadelphia.
 In 1975, PSP became a charter member of the National Association for Accreditation in Psychoanalysis (NAAP).
-Since then, PSP has followed NAAP and ABAP (American Board for Accreditation in Psychoanalysis) requirements for admission, training, and graduation.
-From 1975 to 1997, classes were held at Drexel University in West Philadelphia.
+Since the establishment of ABAP (American Board for Accreditation in Psychoanalysis) as an independent accrediting body for psychoanalysts in 1997, PSP has adhered to their requirements for admission, training, and graduation.

-In 1997, the Philadelphia School of Psychoanalysis moved to its present location, a beautiful and historic building in Center City Philadelphia, 313 South Sixteenth Street.
-The building is also home to our clinical training facility, the Philadelphia Consultation Center.
+Philadelphia School of Psychoanalysis established its present location at 313 South 16th Street in 1975.
+The beautiful building is located in an historic area in Center City Philadelphia, and is also home to our clinical training facility, the Philadelphia Consultation Center.

 Philosophy of PSP

 PSP’s philosophy of training begins with Freud’s definition of psychoanalysis as “any line of investigation which takes transference and resistance as a starting point of its work.”
 The curriculum therefore encompasses the broad spectrum of psychoanalytic tradition including classical analysis, ego and self psychology, object relations, contributions of Ferenczi, Klein, Reich, Sullivan and many others who have expanded upon or modified Freud’s original discoveries.